openPMD/openPMD-standard/STANDARD.md

                    the patch as the exact upper bound of position `offset` + `extent` is excluded from the patch;
                    the same requirements as for regular record components apply

+### Optional Attributes for each `Particle Group`

+  - `meshList`
+    - type: *(string)*
+    - description:
+        this adds a hint to analysis tools that this particle group is related to one or more mesh records;
+        multiple mesh records can be indicated at the same time and must appear as semicolon-separated list
+    - note:
+        this is often used in graphical user-interfaces to group meshes that are sampled with particles in a user-friendly manner;
+        examples are particle probes as well as non-uniform and curved samples from large meshes
+    - examples:
+      - `E`: indicates this particle group is related to the `E` mesh record
+      - `E;B;j`: indicates this particle group is related to the `E`, `B` and `j` mesh records

 Unit Systems and Dimensionality